Things to Do in Deadwood SD for First-Timers

 Historic Franklin hotel - Deadwood

-Opened in 1903 (coincidentally, the same year Calamity Jane died), The Historic Franklin Hotel is a real gem right on Main Street.
-The rooms are western-style and are equipped with modern touches (wifi, AC, etc).
+Opened in 1903 (the same year Calamity Jane died), the Historic Franklin Hotel is a gem on Main Street.
+The rooms blend old-school Western charm with modern comforts like Wi-Fi and air conditioning.

 Historic Bullock Hotel